Spike in administered vaccinations after increase in COVID-19 cases

 Dr. Dana Hawkins with the University of Kansas Health System said nationwide more people are willing to pull up their sleeves.

+“It just feels a little bit better about him spending time at his grandparent’s house,” said Baker.

-Some doctors say they are optimistic with the vaccine trend, but the fight is not over.
+Some doctors say they are optimistic about the vaccine trend, but the fight is not over.

-“It’s an increase in numbers but it is not a light switch we can’t just turn it on and turn it off so we would have to get at least 85-percent vaccinated really rapidly,” said Dr. Steven Stiles, Chief Medical Officer with the University of Kansas Health System.
-“Putting a mask on however is like a light switch — we can all do it and we can do it rapidly.”
+“It’s an increase in numbers, but it is not a light switch we can’t just turn it on and turn it off, so we would have to get at least 85% vaccinated really rapidly,” said Dr. Steven Stiles, Chief Medical Officer with the University of Kansas Health System.
+“Putting a mask on, however, is like a light switch.
+We can all do it, and we can do it rapidly.”